Tessa-3PM/ultimatevocalremovergui/README.md

 ```

 ## CLI Development
-The beginnings of the cli are located in `cli.py` on the branch `tk_nogui`.
+The beginnings of the cli are located in `cli.py`.
 It's currently hard-coded to use an MDX model and a single input file.

 I have copied and modified code from `UVR.py` to validate the input file and run the model on it.
 However, the `ModelData` class implemented in `UVR.py` has many references to the `MainWindow` class, which is a tkinter class.
 This is causing issues when trying to run the model without the GUI.
 All references to `root` in the `ModelData` class need to be converted to something that doesn't require a tkinter window.
 I've pulled out ModelData into a separate file, `model_data.py`, but haven't made many edits yet.